Tales of Graces: Main characters

-Richard is the prince of Windor who befriends Asbel and Sophie after his visit to Lhant.
-Before meeting Asbel, Richard has a strong distrust in others due to others using his status for their own gain and his uncle Cedric's attempts to murder him.
-When Cedric poisoned and left him to die in the underground passage, Lambda saves his life by fusing with him.
-Seven years later, Lambda's influence causes Richard to become violent and urges him to destroy humanity by fusing with the Lastalia.
-After separating from Lambda, Richard is determined to atone for his crimes which causes his popularity to soar in all three countries.
+Richard is the prince of Windor, who befriends Asbel and Sophie after his visit to Lhant.
+Before meeting Asbel, Richard is distrustful of others due to them exploiting his status for their own gain and his uncle Cedric's attempts to murder him.
+When Cedric poisoned him and left him to die in the underground passage, Lambda saved his life by fusing with him.
+Seven years later, Lambda's influence causes Richard to become violent and attempt to destroy humanity by fusing with the Lastalia.
+After separating from Lambda, Richard is determined to atone for his crimes, causing him to become more popular with the people of the three countries.
 Since his debut, Richard has ranked on the Tales character popularity polls.